Product Disclosure Statement

 We will promptly acknowledge receipt of your complaint.
 If we cannot immediately resolve the problem, we will tell you that we need more time or information to resolve the issue.
 (We may have to request information from third parties including the supplier, banks and any other individuals or companies involved in the transaction).
 We will keep you informed of progress and resolve your complaint within 45 days (unless there are exceptional circumstances).

-If you have not satisfied with the resolution of your complaint; you may contact the Financial Ombudsman Service (FOS).
-FOS is a dispute resolution service dealing with disputes that individuals and small business have with their financial service providers.
-You can contact FOS as follows:
+If you have not been satisfied with the resolution of your complaint; you may contact the Credit Ombudsman Service Limited (COSL).
+COSL is a dispute resolution service dealing with disputes that individuals and small business have with their financial service providers.
+You can contact COSL as follows:

 We have professional indemnity insurance in place that satisfies the requirements for compensation arrangements under section 912B of the Corporations Act.